smartcontractkit/chainlink/docs/CONFIG.md

 ### Debug<a id='Sentry-Debug'></a>
+:warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._

 ```toml
 Debug = false # Default
 ```
+Enable printing of Sentry SDK debug messages.

 ### DSN<a id='Sentry-DSN'></a>
 ```toml
 DSN = 'sentry-dsn'
 ```
+If provided, events will be sent to this Sentry data source name.
+Sentry is completely disabled if this is left blank.

 ### Environment<a id='Sentry-Environment'></a>
 ```toml
 Environment = 'dev'
 ```
+If provided, this will override the Sentry environment to the given value.
+Otherwise autodetects between dev/prod.

 ### Release<a id='Sentry-Release'></a>
 ```toml
 Release = 'v1.2.3'
 ```
+If provided, this will override the Sentry release to the given value.
+Otherwise uses the compiled-in version number.

 ## EVM<a id='EVM'></a>
 ```toml